totalspectrum/spin2cpp/doc/c.md

 Anonymous structs and unions (i.e. nested struct members without a name) are not supported.

-#### Variable sized arrays
+#### Variable length arrays

-Variable sized arrays are not supported.
+Variable length arrays are not supported.

 ## Preprocessor